 Common Exclusions in Commercial Flood Insurance Policies

-While commercial flood insurance can cover a lot, there are some things that are typically excluded from policies.
-Typical exclusions include:
+While commercial flood insurance can cover a wide range of risks, certain things are typically excluded from policies.
+These exclusions are critical for any business owner to understand.

-- Sewer or drain backup, unless the backup was caused by flooding
+- Sewer or drain backup, unless the backup was directly caused by flooding

 - Items stored outside your building, such as landscaping, fences, or detached signs